 Vaccination could be considered for all travellers, and is recommended for those whose activities or medical history put them at increased risk including:

 Meningococcal disease is a bacterial infection transmitted by inhaling respiratory droplets or direct contact with respiratory secretions from an infected person.
 This is usually following prolonged or frequent close contact.
 The most common forms of meningococcal disease are meningococcal meningitis (infection of the protective lining around the brain) and septicaemia (blood poisoning).

 Those at increased risk include healthcare workers, those visiting friends and relatives and long-stay travellers who have close contact with the local population.

-This country lies within the meningitis belt of sub-Saharan Africa.
+This country lies within the extended meningitis belt of sub-Saharan Africa.